Apply settings for iOS mobile devices

 When you allow corporate documents and links to be opened with unmanaged apps, users can also share them with AirDrop.
 If you choose not to allow those documents and links to be opened with unmanaged apps, you can still choose to allow them to be shared with AirDrop.

-- Check Allow items created with managed apps to be opened in unmanaged apps to allow documents that were created in managed apps to be opened in apps that are not managed.
+- Check Allow items created with managed apps to open in unmanaged apps to allow documents that were created in managed apps to be opened in apps that are not managed.

 - Check Allow items created with managed apps to be shared using AirDrop to allow managed apps to share documents with AirDrop.